 Some fields have a maximum number of characters that are allowed (notably institution should be at most 40 characters long).

-Below is an example use can use to test uploading.
+Below is an example you can use to test uploading.
 Notice that on the first line the column headings are in bold, this has been done to distinguish them from the user details underneath in this example.
 You do not need to use bold formatting in your uploads for the site.

 username,password,firstname,lastname,email,course1,group1,cohort1 ssmith,12345,Sam,Smith,[email protected],hr101,ukoffice,newusers